 Not all PDFs are created equal:

-When working with image-based PDFs, OCR software converts those images of text into actual, editable text.
-But even when OCR works reasonably well, the text often loses its original formatting.
-That means someone needs to go in and manually reconstruct the layout, ensuring the translated text fits seamlessly into the design.
+Image-Based PDFs come from scanning physical documents.
+The text exists only as images.
+Extracting it requires OCR, which struggles with complex layouts, unusual fonts, or low-quality scans.
+OCR converts images of text into editable text.
+But even when OCR works well, the text often loses its original formatting.
+That means someone has to manually rebuild the layout.
 This process requires both technical know-how and a good eye for design.

 Over years of working with complex PDFs, I've developed a streamlined workflow that helps identify the most efficient approach for each document: